Best 8-Inch Subwoofers: Small But Mighty Speakers That Boost the Bass

 - $50-$150: You can find a decent, good sounding sub without spending a whole lot of money.
 There are numerous brands available at this price point, and they feature several options for delivering great-quality sound at a good price.

-- Over $150: If you're looking for a top-quality subwoofer to add to your audio system, there are many on the market.
+- $150 and up: If you're looking for a top-quality subwoofer to add to your audio system, there are many on the market.
 If you want the loudest 8-inch sub, you will have to spend a little bit of money.
 Most will be long-lasting with superior sound quality and performance.

 The best subwoofer for cars, trucks, and other vehicles vary in size from 8 to 15 inches.
 Typically, larger subwoofers have louder bass, but that's not always the case.
 A variety of other factors also affect performance, including the sensitivity rating, enclosure type, and power handling.
 An 8-inch subwoofer is usually better than factory, particularly if it's set up for optimal performance.

 A subwoofer is limited to the frequency range it can attain.
-A subwoofer with a smaller lower limit will producer deeper, lower frequencies.
+A subwoofer with a smaller lower limit will produce deeper, lower frequencies.
 If you're looking for really deep bass, choose a sub with the lowest frequency limit.
-A high power 8-inch subwoofer will typically have a lower frequency rating between 20 and 30 hertz.
+A high-power 8-inch subwoofer will typically have a lower frequency rating between 20 and 30 hertz.

 Single vs. Dual Voice Coils